moq-wg/moq-transport/draft-lcurley-warp.md

  I <-- P <-- P   I <-- P <-- P   I <-- P ...
 ~~~

+### Timestamps
+Each frame is assigned a presentation timestamp (PTS), indicating when it should be shown relative to other frames.

 The encoder outputs the bitstream in decode order, which means that each frame is output after its references.
 This makes it easier for the decoder as all references are earlier in the bitstream and can be decoded immediately.